Wotsits: Golden Wonder ownership

 When first introduced by Golden Wonder, Wotsits were available in flavours such as Cheesy, Crispy Beef (later named Barbecue Beef and BBQ Beef), Cheese & Bacon, and Spicy Tomato.
 The latter two were discontinued in 1993.
 A Prawn Cocktail flavour was released in February 1998.

 In the late 1990s, Golden Wonder introduced various brand expansions of the product.
-The first brand extension was "Long Wotsits" in February 1995, which was longer version of the snacks, and said "How long is your Wotsit?" on the back.
-The second brand extension was "Weenie Wotsits" in November 1999, which was smaller version of the snacks promoted as "Little Wotsits for weenie mouths!".
-This was followed up with the launch of the grid-shaped "Wotsits Wafflers" in May 2000, promoted as "Big, crunchy and waffle shaped!" and the oven-based "Wotsits Mealtime Potato Shapes" in November 2000.
+The first brand extension was "Long Wotsits" in February 1995, which featured longer strands of corn.
+The second brand extension was "Weenie Wotsits" in November 1999, which was a smaller version of the snack.
+This was followed up with the launch of the grid-shaped "Wotsits Wafflers" in May 2000 and the oven-based "Wotsits Mealtime Potato Shapes" in November 2000.

-In August 2001, "Whopping Wotsits" were introduced, which was longer version of the snacks promoted as a "Wot a Whopper!", and also featured as part of a promotion.
-The Mealtime Potato Shapes were later released at McDonald's restaurants in the country, and were later expanded to Wotsits Wafflers as well.

-In November 2001, "Wotsits Micro Snacks" were introduced, which were microwave versions of the snack and said "Deliciously hot cheesy snack", and "Wotsits Wafflers Cheesy Potato Shapes", which were oven-based versions of the snack.
+In August 2001, "Whopping Wotsits" were introduced, which were larger versions of the regular variety.
+The Mealtime Potato Shapes were later released at McDonald's restaurants across the country, and were later expanded to Wotsits Wafflers as well.
+In November, "Wotsits Micro Snacks" were introduced, which were microwaveable versions of the snack.

 In March 2002, Golden Wonder announced the launch of a football-shaped version of the product called "Wotsits Goalden Balls" to coincide with the 2002 FIFA World Cup.
 The product was released to compete with Walkers' "Footballs" product.
 In April 2002, Golden Wonder teamed up with British television duo Ant & Dec for the "Goalden Shootout" promotion.
-Numbered codes of the back were shown in special packs of Nik Naks, Wotsits, Wotsits Wafflers and new Wotsits Goalden Balls.
+Numbered codes of the back were shown in special packs of Nik Naks, Wotsits, Wotsits Wafflers, and Wotsits Goalden Balls.